Cybersecurity and Spiritual Safety

 Being Righteous in Our Hearts

-Being righteous and true to the principles of the gospel leads to outward action that shows that we understand sacred covenants in our hearts.
+Being righteous and true to the principles of the gospel leads to actions that show we understand sacred covenants in our hearts.

 Be Ye Men and Women of Valour

-In these trying latter days, the Lord needs men and women of valour to step up, through integrity, courage, and perseverance, to prepare the world for Him.
+The Lord needs men and women of valour to step up through integrity, courage, and perseverance, to prepare the world for Him.

 When Shall These Things Be?